Baton Rouge officials to announce return of American Cruise Lines ship to the city's riverfront

 WBRZ met Sophie Barnes, a tourist from London, England, who was visiting Louisiana for Mardi Gras.
 Barnes and her friends said the news of the cruise ships may bring them back again.

 "Absolutely.
-I think the Mississippi is world famous, and we came to this part, to specifically travel up it, so if there's a more relaxing, easier way to do it, which I think a cruise would be then why not?"
+I think the Mississippi is world famous, and we came to this part to specifically travel up it, so if there's a more relaxing, easier way to do it, which I think a cruise would be, then why not?"
 Barnes said.

 Mayor-President Sid Edwards will hold a news conference at the Baton Rouge dock across from the River Center, along with the president of American Cruise Lines and the president of Visit Baton Rouge.
 That will take place Feb.
 19 at 11:30 a.m.